ncatlab/nlab-content/pages/4/6/8/2/22864/content.md

 * We have $1^\perp = \bot$.
 * We have $\bot^\perp = 1$.

 Notice that some equalities are implied by other ones and thus we could give a shorter list.
-We have preferred writting directly all the equalities of pratical use.
+We have preferred writing directly all the equalities of practical use.

 ### Inference rules - Bilateral syntax

 Inference rules will allow us to build proofs.
 Notice that compared to MELL, we need the ability to sum proofs.
 We give an explicit rule for this summation of proofs.
 We give also a rule for null proofs.
-Finally, the new inference rules are: coderiliction, cocontraction, coweakening, sum of proofs, null proof.
+Finally, the new inference rules are: codereliction, cocontraction, coweakening, sum of proofs, null proof.

 * Axiom: $\frac{}{A \vdash A}^{ax}$
 * Left exchange: $\frac{\Gamma_{1},A,B,\Gamma_{2} \vdash \Delta}{\Gamma_{1},B,A,\Gamma_{2} \vdash \Delta}$